relizaio/rearm-cli/README.md

 - **--modifier** - flag to set version modifier (optional).
 This may be semver modifier or custom version schema metadata.
 - **--manual** - flag to indicate a manual release (optional).
 Sets lifecycle as 'DRAFT', otherwise 'PENDING' lifecycle is set.
 - **--onlyversion** - boolean flag to skip creation of the release (optional).
 Default is false.
+- **--stripbom** - flag to toggle stripping of bom metadata for hash comparison (optional).
+Default is true.
+Supported values: true|false.

 ## 2. Use Case: Send Release Metadata to ReARM